What are the benefits of induction cooking?

 Icon Reading 90% of Heat Transferred to Cookware Icon Reading 90% of Heat Transferred to Cookware

-90% of heat is directly transferred to cookware, vs. 50% for gas and 70% for electric.**
+Induction cooking transfers 90% of heat directly to cookware, vs. 50% for gas and 70% for electric.**

 01